rush00121/CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration (N & dt)

-The system has an inherent delay of 100 ms. Hence it is safe to say that we are sending not more than 1 input every 100ms.
+The system has an inherent delay of 100 ms. Hence it is safe to say that we are sending not more than 1 command every 100ms.
 Hence the time interval between 2 consecutive inputs can be safely assumed to be 100ms.
 If we take N as 10, then it means we are looking ahead 10 * 100ms = 1 second .
 This is good enough for the simulation since it does not look too far ahead in the future nor too little.
 Looking too far ahead can be computationally expensive.